deathdric/infrastructure-setup-scripts/conjur/README.md

 Input the password of the usrbspade account when asked.
 If you have the `Logged in` message, you won.
 Good news is : you won't need to use the `admin` account for a while now.

-If you need to use an API key for this used, but you don't have it, you can reset the API key by running `conjur user rotate-api-key`.
+If you need to use an API key for this user, but you don't have it, you can reset the API key by running `conjur user rotate-api-key`.
 This will create a new API key ready to use.
 However, it will have one side effect : you will be logged out (you can still log in afterward using your LDAP credentials).